Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

   Web content seamlessly.
 ---

-While most Web content is designed for display&mdash;and there are *lots*&mdash;will spend its life in the somewhat restricted sandbox implemented by the browser, taking advantage of Web technologies to provide rich user interfaces in all kinds of consumer devices requires at least *some* degree of integration with the rest of their software and hardware.
-This is where a Web engine designed to be *embeddable* shines: not only does WPE provide a [stable API][wpewebkit-api], it is also comprehensive to the point of supporting a number of ways to *integrate* with its environment further than the plethora of available [Web platform APIs][mdn-web-apis].
+While most Web content designed entirely for screen display&mdash;and there is *a lot* of it&mdash;will spend its life in the somewhat restricted sandbox implemented by a web browser, taking advantage of Web technologies to provide rich user interfaces in all kinds of consumer devices requires at least *some* degree of integration with the rest of their software and hardware.
+This is where a Web engine like WPE designed to be *embeddable* shines: not only does WPE provide a [stable API][wpewebkit-api], it is also comprehensive in supporting a number of ways to *integrate* with its environment further than the plethora of available [Web platform APIs][mdn-web-apis].

-Integrating a “Web view” (the main [entry point of the WPE embedding API][api-webview]) with involves providing extension points, which allow the Web content (HTML/CSS/JavaScript) it loads to call into native code provided by the client application (typically written in C/C++) from JavaScript, and vice versa.
+Integrating a “Web view” (the main [entry point of the WPE embedding API][api-webview]) involves providing extension points, which allow the Web content (HTML/CSS/JavaScript) it loads to call into native code provided by the client application (typically written in C/C++) from JavaScript, and vice versa.
 There are a number of ways in which this can be achieved:

 - **[URI scheme handlers](#uri-scheme-handlers)** allow native code to register a custom <abbr title="Uniform Resource Identifier">URI</abbr>
-  scheme, which will run an user provided function to produce content that can be “fetched” regularly.
+  scheme, which will run a user provided function to produce content that can be “fetched” regularly.
 - **[User script messaging](#user-script-messages)** can be used to send JSON messages from JavaScript running in the same context as Web pages to an user function, and vice versa.
-- The **JavaScriptCore API** is a powerful solution to provide new JavaScript functionality to Web content seamlessly, almost as if they were implemented inside the Web engine itself&mdash;akin [NodeJS C++ addons][node-addons].
+- The **JavaScriptCore API** is a powerful solution to provide new JavaScript functionality to Web content seamlessly, almost as if they were implemented inside the Web engine itself&mdash;akin to [NodeJS C++ addons][node-addons].

 In this post we will explore the first two, as they can support many interesting use cases without introducing the additional complexity of